larsoleruben/larsoleruben.github.io/diary/kubectl.md

 ```bash
 kubectl edit secrets mysecret
 ```
+But beware, you then get the secret 64 encoded, and you will have to decode and encode it before updating.
+Fortunatly there is a very good small [python script for that](https://github.com/lbolla/kube-secret-editor), which you can find [here](https://github.com/lbolla/kube-secret-editor)
 ### Switch to another context, which is in your ~/.kube/config file
 You can find the names in the ~/.kube/config file.
 ```bash